jakeblackstock/Personal-Website/README.md

 ```

 ```
-git - package manager (used to clone repository)
+git - package manager (used to clone repository, update this with more info)
 ```

 Set up a virtual environment, venv was used for this project.
 It can be setup using the following steps